kaique-ryan-santos-chagas/face-emotions-detection/README.md

 }
 ```

-Obs: This route need a zip file containing video to be analysed by AI in API in multipart/form-data format.
+Obs: This route need a zip file containing video to be analysed by AI in API with multipart/form-data format.